Quick Verdict: Fellow Opus and Stagg Pour-Over Set

 Pros:

-Makes multiple cups at once
+Brews multiple cups at once

-No paper filters to buy
+No paper filters needed

 Cons:

-Glass carafe can break
+Glass presses can break.

 Best Espresso Starter: Breville Bambino Plus Starter Set